Wicijowski's 12 points and 14 rebounds leads Utah.

 Assistant Coach: Lane College (1996-1999)

-Utah women's basketball head coach Anthony Levrets enters his fifth season at the helm, continuing Utah's tradition of success by leading the Utes to postseason appearances during three of his first four years.
+Utah women's basketball head coach Anthony Levrets is in his fifth season at the helm, continuing Utah's tradition of success by leading the Utes to postseason appearances during three of his first four years.

 In 2012-13, Levrets led Utah to a runner-up finish in the WNIT with a 23-14 record.
 He will be looking to return the Utes to the NCAA Tournament in 2014-15 behind senior Taryn Wicijowski.